-How Cuphead came to be, and what it means for games
+How Cuphead came to be and what it means for games

 GamesBeat: I saw that you had some reinforcements come in for the last couple of months?

 Moldenhauer: There’s a company based out of Montreal called Illogika.
-They were life-savers in terms of—they did a lot of support for us.
-As you’re going through the final stages of testing and things like that, the last three-four-five months, and realizing precision wasn’t here, or something wasn’t programmed perfectly there—being able to pull in that team to help us with development, testing, support–
+They were life-savers in terms of — they did a lot of support for us.
+As you’re going through the final stages of testing and things like that, the last three-four-five months, and realizing precision wasn’t here, or something wasn’t programmed perfectly there — being able to pull in that team to help us with development, testing, support….

 GamesBeat: Did you find them, or did Microsoft find them?